Peter Zinovieff: Activity as a composer (2010–2021)

 Zinovieff's collaboration with cellist Lucy Railton, entitled RFG, was initially conceived as a live piece for a spatially configured loudspeaker system and performed between 2016 and 2017.
 An album version was released as RFG Inventions for Cello and Computer on PAN in 2020.

 A retrospective compilation covering Zinovieff's work in the EMS era, including collaborations with Hans Werner Henze and Harrison Birtwistle, was compiled by musician Pete Kember and released in 2015.

 Between the years 2013–2017, Zinovieff composed an extended computer work, entitled South Pacific Migration Party, derived from hydrophone recordings of blue whales recorded by British oceanographer Susannah Buchan off the coast of Chile and originally proposed and then curated by Andrew Spyrou.
 As its premiere, a preliminary quadraphonic mix of the piece was played in Athens as part of documenta 14 in June 2017, followed by a presentation of the piece during the UN Ocean Conference, at The Explorers Club, New York City, the same month.
 Subsequently, a full b-format rendering of the piece was commissioned by TBA21, and presented at the TBA21-Augarten ambisonic sound space in Vienna, during the exhibition Tidalectics.
 An 8-track reduction, designed for two separate quadraphonic systems, was presented at the Hamburger Bahnhof Museum, Berlin, in October 2017.
 The piece was released on the record label The Association for Depth Sound Recordings on 30 July 2021.

 Awards

 In 2015 Zinovieff was awarded an honorary Doctor of Music degree by Anglia Ruskin University.

 Personal life

 In 1960, Zinovieff married Victoria Heber-Percy, daughter of Robert Heber-Percy and Jennifer Ross; in 1978, he married Rose Verney.
 He later married Tanya Richardson, and was survived by his fourth wife, Jenny Jardine.
-He had seven children: Sofka, Leo, Kolinka, Freya, Katia, Eliena, and Kyril, who died in 2015.
+He had seven children, including Sofka.

 Zinovieff died on the night of 23 June 2021.
 He was 88, and had been hospitalised ten days earlier after falling at his home.